Collecting Data and Decision - Making

 - Does it need to work with other technologies?

-- Are there sufficient technical resources available to support the technology?
+- Are there sufficient technical support resources available?